 Sarah Emerson (email@example.com- yes I want to be on the email chain)

 I am a second-year debater at Samford University.
 However, I debated Policy for three years in high school.
-The four topics I've debated are Domestic Surveillance, Relations with China, Primary and Secondary Education, and Executive Authority.
-Additionally, I worked at a debate camp over this past summer on the Immigration Topic, so I have some knowledge for the resolution.
-That does not mean I will understand your case.
-Please don’t assume that I know what your niche immigration policy is because I probably don’t.
+The five topics I've debated are Domestic Surveillance, Relations with China, Primary and Secondary Education, Executive Authority, and International Space cooperation.
+Additionally, I have done some work on the Arms Sales topic, but not a ton.
+Please don’t assume that I know what your niche policy is because I probably don’t.

 My thoughts on various things: